ChrstphrHll/npc_gen/students/Aenglo Dyffros.md

 ---
 ### Description
 - 1st year Elf Cleric in Burk
-- straight red hair that's pulled to the side and buzzed on the left, Pale Brown eyes, and Light Tan skin
+- short wavy auburn hair that's braided, Pale Brown eyes, and Light Tan skin
 - Is Deferential and Dissonant, and has Happiness as their ideal

 ### Organizations